 The Keysight 438A dual power meter allows you to make relative measurements between two power heads (A with respect to B, or B with respect to A), without the need for scrap paper or a calculator.
 This feature allows you to automatically track the relationship between input and output power of a device over a range of power levels and directly read out the gain compression without plotting Pin/Pout.

 Another feature of the HP438A that is quite useful is its ability to take readings relative to a reading on the same power head, that you store in memory.
 This is done by pushing the "REL" (relative measurement) button.
 Still another excellent feature is the ability to add offsets to either of the power heads.
 This is very useful when you have to remove losses outside your DUT from your measurements (which is almost always).

-If you want to learn more about power heads, Agilent's web site has an excellent application note on this topic and about a zillion others.
+If you want to learn more about power heads, Keysight's web site has an excellent application note on this topic and about a zillion others.

 Table 1.
-Examples of HP power head capabilities, 8480 series
+Examples of Keysight power head capabilities, 8480 series

 |HP model number||Frequency range||Specified power range (dBm)||Best power range (dBm)||Maximum input power (dBm)||RF connector|